Inslee announces new COVID-19 restrictions at Washington colleges in response to outbreaks

-OLYMPIA — Gov. Jay Inslee Tuesday announced a host of new restrictions for institutions of higher education that are intended to slow the spread of COVID-19.
+OLYMPIA — Gov. Jay Inslee Tuesday announced a host of new restrictions, including limits on indoor gatherings for students, at institutions of higher education that are intended to slow the spread of COVID-19.

 The announcement comes as outbreaks of the new coronavirus have continued around college campuses, including at University of Washington’s Greek Row.